-Clarify insurance coverage or financial assistance.
+- Clarify insurance coverage or financial assistance.
 Start by talking with the employee benefit manager at your place of employment.
 This professional can help determine if certain disabilities are deemed medically necessary to treat.
 Oregon has health insurance mandates for the behavioral treatment of children with autism.
 If insurance will not cover treating the disability, it’s very important to appeal on behalf of the child.

 - Seek family/community support.
 Many communities have support groups for parents and children with Autism Spectrum Disorder (ASD) or other developmental disabilities.
 These include the Autism Society or the Down’s Syndrome Association.
 There are also many online social media groups for specific disabilities.

-At Westside Behavior Therapy, our goal is to help children on the autism spectrum reach their potential.
+At Westside Behavior Therapy, our goal is to help children on the autism spectrum live full and meaningful lives.
 We help by providing individualized clinical services.
 As a devoted, capable partner, we'll provide compassionate care coupled with professionalism and skilled training.
-We combine expertise and knowledge with clinical, technical and interpersonal skills to achieve successful behavioral outcomes …all with the goal of supporting your family.
+We combine expertise and knowledge with clinical, technical, and interpersonal skills to achieve successful behavioral outcomes …all with the goal of supporting your family.

 To begin, we work with you to create an individualized behavior program for your child based on what we learn from behavioral interviews and scientifically validated assessments.
 This information serves as a baseline as we fine-tune the treatment plan with additional observations.
 Our programs reflect the latest research on behavioral treatment and are based on Applied Behavior Analysis (ABA).